iuhjui-sugar/boringssl/PORTING.md

 library compiles and, on failure, consult the documentation in the header files and see if problematic features can be removed.

-In some cases, BoringSSL-specific code may be necessary.
-In that case, the `OPENSSL_IS_BORINGSSL` preprocessor macro may be used in `#ifdef`s.
-This macro should also be used in lieu of the presence of any particular function to detect OpenSSL vs BoringSSL in configure scripts, etc., where those are necessary.
-Before using the preprocessor, however, contact the BoringSSL maintainers about the missing APIs.
-If not an intentionally removed feature, BoringSSL will typically add compatibility functions for convenience.
+BoringSSL's `OPENSSL_VERSION_NUMBER` matches the OpenSSL version it is most compatible with.
+OpenSSL version checks should be applicable to BoringSSL without modification.
 For convenience, BoringSSL defines upstream's `OPENSSL_NO_*` feature macros corresponding to removed features.
 These may also be used to disable code which uses a removed feature.
+Prefer to use version checks or these macros if possible when patching third-party projects.
+Such patches are more generally useful to OpenSSL consumers and thus more appropriate to send upstream.

+In some cases, BoringSSL-specific code may be necessary.
+Use the `OPENSSL_IS_BORINGSSL` preprocessor macro in `#ifdef`s.
+However, first contact the BoringSSL maintainers about the missing APIs.
+We will typically add compatibility functions for convenience.
+In particular, BoringSSL was originally derived from OpenSSL 1.0.2 but now advertises 1.1.0.
+Some OpenSSL 1.1.0 accessors may be missing and can be added on request.

+The `OPENSSL_IS_BORINGSSL` macro may also be used to distinguish OpenSSL from BoringSSL in configure scripts.
+Do not use the presence or absence of particular symbols to detect BoringSSL.

 Note: BoringSSL does *not* have a stable API or ABI.
 It must be updated with its consumers.
 It is not suitable for, say, a system library in a traditional Linux